 Students should refer to the Registrar's Field of Study Guide for definitive field requirements in a given academic year.

 These are a sample of Fletcher current students and alumni focusing on International Environment and Resource Policy:

 Outside the Classroom

-- Scaling Alternative Energy: The Role of Emerging Markets
+- The Role of International Carbon Markets in the Paris Agreement

 - MINT Energy - Burlington, MA

 - US Department of State Office of Electricity & Energy Efficiency - Washington, DC